simonmit/showcar-ui/src/06-components/atoms/tabs/docs/tabs-icons.md

 <h2>Tabs with icons<span class="status deprecated">Needs review</span></h2>

+Wrapper element for tabs and content should contain `data-tabs` atribute with uniq value.
+So it is possible to have to diffrent tabs&content elements on page.
 Tabs can be used with any content of your choice.
 `data-section` attribute on tab and content div should match.
 You can also use diffrent icons for tabs.
 The styles are tailored for 4 or less tabs.